jf990/esri-map-view-plugin/esri-map-view/README.md

 ## Features

+* Use Esri world-renowned authoritative map services in your WordPress blog.
 * Select from any Esri basemap.
 * Set an initial viewpoint and zoom level.
 * Add a marker and pop-up to the initial viewpoint.